qrtl/sfaj-oca/account_payment_term_cutoff_day/readme/USAGE.md

 - Go to Invoicing > Configuration > Payment Terms.
 - Select or create a Payment Term.
-- Under the Payment Term Lines, you will see a Cutoff Date field.
+- Under the Payment Term Lines, you will see a Cutoff Day field.
-- Set a cutoff date (e.g., 20 for the 20th day of the month).
+- Set a cutoff day (e.g., 20 for the 20th day of the month).